-- 17.2 Any concerns of this nature, about the conduct of other adults, should be taken to the Headteacher without delay or, where that is a concern about the Headteacher, to the Chair of Governors and the LADO. - 17.3 Staff are aware that this must be done on the same working day. - 17.4 The school will not internally investigate until instructed by the LADO. - 17.5 We make all staff aware of their duty to raise concerns.
+- 17.3 Staff are aware that this must be done on the same working day. - 17.4 The school will not internally investigate until instructed by the LADO. - 17.5 We make all staff aware of their duty to raise concerns.
 Where a staff member feels unable to raise an issue or feels that their genuine concerns are not being addressed, other whistleblowing channels may be open to them.
 They have been made aware of those other channels of support through publication of this information on the school website and in the Staff Handbook.